cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

 * PUP Create and test Jenkins job for deploying `fileload` to `ING03` (NOT NEEDED)
 * PUP Investigate code changes needed in `fileload` for operation on `ING03` (Jack 2022-12-12)

 ---
+## 2022-12-12 - T4/WMT activities

+### Questions and notes
+* What comes next today on the `ING03/T4/WMT` project 2022-12-13?
+* What new cards are needed?
+* Gave Angie a sitrep of the current status of the `ING03`/WMT project
+  * Meeting planned with Ricardo and Tracy
+  * Questions about CMJ from AS
+  * Reported out the cards created, transition from "Plan-B" project to "Plan-3" project
+  * WITMVUOMTRN?
+Focus on WMT/`ING03` naturally ...
+* Transition to "Plan-3" from "Plan-B" means:
+  * We don't have to change a million database definitions in code (although we should do that anyway).
+Also: MIGRATIONS 😬
+  * We don't have other test/prod jobs competing on these hosts - performance testing can be more reliable.
+  * Lower technical risk at the cost of higher up-front financial investment
+  * We DO need to add in the ability to refer to database host `AOCWSAPING03` (stage), `AOCWPAPING03` (prod) (cards created)

+### Themes and focus areas ⬇️
+  * Infrastructure
+    * AWS, EC2, deployment, backups, runbooks, practices, etc
+  * Database
+    * Reconstruction of tables, copy them in, etc
+  * Configuration (Customer)
+    * What is in files versus what is in database tables?
+    * What do we need to write/create for WMT?
+  * Testing
+    * Local, Stage-PHI, prod-pre-production.
+    * When does usable test data land?
+    * Can we work with Sam's Club test data to get out ahead of things? (same input schema for client files)
+  * *Minimum Effective Dose* - leverage, automation, change as little code as possible to get the necessary effect.

+* Completed part of WOOF-3671 - updated `ec-data-resource` and `ec-config-package` which are dependencies of several Growlers repos.
+Added config that will select the correct `ING03` when operating on that server.
+* Where do the Python scripts run?
+It looks like they run on `ING01` but hit databases on `ING02` ... but the Python scripts look at the localhost to determine where they are.
+This is confusing.

+---
 # Appendix: Progress notes to VH